 Note: If you add a Keyframe and the frame has a hollow dot instead of a black dot, it is because there are no objects on that layer.

-- 9. With the Left Arm layer still selected add a Key frame at frame 12 in the timeline. - 10.
-With frame 12 still selected, use the free transform tool to change the position of the arm so that it looks like the example below.
-Do this by putting your mouse outside the shape and dragging to rotate.
-Because you changed the rotation point, the arm will pivot around that point as you transform it.
+- 7. With the Left Arm layer still selected add a Keyframe at frame 6 in the timeline. - 8.
+With frame 6 still selected, change the position of the arm so that it looks like the example below.